 - Genesis 3:1-24 – God's promise to fallen man.
 This passage explains the reason for the fallen nature of man and the creation as well as God's solution to man's condition: the promise of a Savior.

 - Genesis 11:27-12:7 – The person of promise – historical.
-In this passage we are introduced to Abram (Abraham) the person God chose to form a nation, through whom the Savior who would fulfill God's promise to sinful man, would come.
+This passage introduced Abram (Abraham) the person God chose to form a nation through whom the Savior, who would fulfill God's promise to sinful man, would come.

-In today's lesson, we will study passage #5 in the series, this time from the New Testament, John 3:14-16, where Jesus clearly reveals the details of the promise.
+We will now study passage #5 in the series, this time from the New Testament, John 3:14-16, where Jesus clearly reveals the details of the promise.

 The Promise Revealed — John 3:14-16

-In order to understand the New Testament in its proper context, you have to se it as follows:
+In order to understand the New Testament in its proper context, one has to know the purpose of its parts.
+For example:

-- The Gospels – These are four eyewitness records of Old Testament prophecies being fulfilled by and through Jesus and His ministry.
+- The Gospels – These are four eyewitness records of Old Testament prophecies (concerning God's promise) being fulfilled by and through Jesus and His ministry.

 - The Book of Acts – An account of the establishment of the church from various eye witness sources recorded by Luke, a Gentile convert to Christianity.

-- The Epistles – Letters by various Apostles and disciples containing teaching, instruction, admonitions and encouragement sent to different churches and individuals.
+- The Epistles – Letters written by various inspired Apostles and disciples containing teaching, instruction, admonitions and encouragement sent to different churches and individuals.

 - Revelation –A record of the Apostle John's visions concerning the church and its battle with satanic forces on earth and in the spiritual realm which it wins in the end.

 All of these things are contained in what some refer to as the "golden verse" of the Bible, John 3:14-16.
-Jesus explains that salvation requires water and spirit.
-Jesus refers to salvation in two other ways:
+Jesus explains in John 3:5 that salvation requires water and the Spirit, and in John 3:14-16 He refers to salvation in two other ways: